pdefusco/CDE_First_Step/step_by_step_guides/english.md

 ## Objective

-This guide provides step by step instructions for the CDE tutorial "First Steps with Cloudera Data Engineering".
+This guide provides step by step instructions for the CDE tutorial "First Step with Cloudera Data Engineering".

 ## Project Overview